SliceKit: Composition and Testing (Part 2)

 }

 Again, no UIKit in these tests.
 You're testing data transformations.
 The coordinator takes state in and produces descriptors out.
-Easy to set up, fast to run, impossible to make flaky.
+Easy to set up, fast to run, hard to make flaky.

 Adoption without mandates

-Getting 100+ engineers to adopt a new framework is at least half the challenge.
+Getting a large iOS org to adopt a new framework is at least half the challenge.
 The short version: don't mandate it.
 Build something impressive with it, make migration painless (SliceKit coexists with old patterns from day one), pair with early adopters, and let the results speak for themselves.

 Results so far

-SliceKit is now used across the majority of new feature development in the Reddit iOS app.
-Over 200 reusable slices in the component library.
-Engineers can transfer between teams and be productive on day one because every feature uses the same patterns.
+SliceKit is now used across the majority of new feature development on the iOS app, and the shared component library keeps growing as teams contribute slices back.
+Because every feature uses the same patterns, engineers can transfer between teams and be productive quickly.

-Test coverage is improving significantly, not because of mandates or coverage thresholds, but because SliceKit makes testing so easy that engineers test by default.
+Test coverage is going up.
+No mandates, no coverage thresholds.
+SliceKit makes testing easy enough that engineers test by default.
 When writing a test takes 30 seconds and requires no setup, people write tests.

-New engineer onboarding is dropping from weeks of ramp-up to days.
+Onboarding is faster too.
 Learn the slice pattern once, and you can build features anywhere in the app.

-But the thing I'm proudest of isn't any metric.
+But the thing I'm proudest of isn't any of that.
 It's that engineers are choosing to use SliceKit because they like it.
-They evangelize it to their teammates.
-They contribute new slices back to the shared library.
-The framework is succeeding because it's earning adoption, not because it demands it.
+They evangelize it to their teammates and contribute new slices back to the shared library.
+The framework is earning its adoption rather than demanding it.

 Looking ahead

 Declarative UI is clearly the future for mobile development.
-SwiftUI is getting better with every release.
-Jetpack Compose is reaching maturity on Android.
-Airbnb's Epoxy is proving that declarative UIKit can work at scale.
-The industry consensus is clear: describe what you want, let the framework figure out how.
+SwiftUI is getting better with every release, Jetpack Compose is reaching maturity on Android, and Airbnb's Epoxy is proving that declarative UIKit can work at scale.

-SliceKit is validating this approach at scale on UIKit, and I think the lessons transfer directly to SwiftUI and beyond.
-The principles (immutable ViewModels, unidirectional data flow, composition over inheritance, making the right path easy) are framework-agnostic.
-They're about how you structure systems for humans to work in, not about any specific rendering technology.
+SliceKit is validating that approach on UIKit, and the lessons transfer directly to SwiftUI and beyond.
+Immutable ViewModels, unidirectional data flow, composition over inheritance, and making the right path the easy one are about how you structure systems for humans to work in, not about any specific rendering technology.